cjus/mwdc/README.md

 The primary goal of this course is to introduce students to modern web development practices whereby preparing them for today's competitive technical job market.

 It's often said that "we don't know - what we don't know".
-This course is aimed at giving students a lay of the landscape - a gentle, yet broad introduction into the various aspects of modern web development.
+This course is aimed at giving students a lay of the land - a gentle - yet broad introduction into the various aspects of modern web development.
 As students gain an understanding of what's involved, we'll incrementally discuss each aspect in greater detail.
 During every step of the way students are exposed to free tools which they can use to explore topics in greater depth - in and outside of class.
 So a key goal in this course is to reveal a roadmap for further growth.

 Upon completion of the course, students leave with an understanding of web development that can in various aspects exceed that of individuals already employed who haven't kept up with the fast paced march of technological advancements.
-Further, students leave with a set of software tools which they can freely utilize to build their own business, apply for employment or advancement in their current jobs.
+Furthermore, students leave with a set of software tools which they can freely utilize to build their own business, apply for employment or advancement in their current jobs.

 ## Who should attend this course?